Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/index.rst

       - -0
       - -1

 ..
-Generally, ** should be used for emphasis but bolded ' is hardly noticeable so inline code is used instead.
+Generally, ** should be used for emphasis but bolded ' is hardly noticeable so inline code is used instead in the question below.

 ..